-- You can only register one mark for each trademark application as each trademark application is examined separately for trademarkability.
+You can only register one mark for each trademark application as each trademark application is examined separately for registration of the trademark.
 You will have to file separate applications for logos, business names, slogans, etc.

 2) Can more than one company use the same trademark?

-- Yes, companies can use the same mark in business as long as the products or services are not similar enough to cause confusion among customers.
+Yes, different companies can use the same mark in business as long as the products or services are not similar enough to cause confusion among consumers.

-3) How much compensation can I get if someone infringes my trademark?
+3) How much compensation can I get if someone infringes on my trademark?

 4) Can I register a trademark in my state?

-- If you do business only within your state, then filing a trademark application with your state's secretary of state may give you enough protection.
-If you are using or plan to use the mark across the US, in multiple states, or online then you need a federally registered trademark with the USPTO.
+If you do business only within your state, then filing a trademark application with your state's secretary of state may give you enough protection.
+If you are using or plan to use the mark across the US, in multiple states, or online then you will want a federally registered trademark.

 5) Can I register an international trademark?